American Sign Language Schools with Program Information

 Associate's degree programs can't exclusively prepare a student to become an interpreter, but these undergraduate options do provide an introduction to the deaf community and ASL.
-They may be appropriate for someone with a personal interest in ASL or who wants to add ASL skills to other existing professional qualifications.
+They're appropriate for someone with a personal interest in ASL or who wants to add ASL skills to other existing professional qualifications.
 The curriculum spans about two years and includes general education requirements.
 A high school diploma or GED certificate is required for entry, and some programs require applicants to have an elementary knowledge of ASL.
+Some courses include:

 Bachelor's Degree in ASL

 ASL is available as both a major and a minor at the bachelor's level of study.
 Some programs offer interpreting training, while others do not.
 Students need to graduate, which may involve completing a practicum, and gain experience to take the NIC exam.
-Classes teach fingerspelling, deaf education, language development and conversational ASL.
+Classes cover:

 Post-Baccalaureate Certificate in ASL